SuB1X-Coin/proposals/README.md

 ## How to create a proposal
 1. Login to your GitHub account
 2. Create a proposal draft as a [GitHub Issue](https://github.com/SuB1X-Coin/proposals/blob/master/ISSUE_TEMPLATE.md).
-For example: